How to Apply

 - Please note that co-signer forms must either be notarized by a notary public OR signed by the co-signer in our office in the presence of an employee OR a valid government-issued ID must be attached to the co-signer form

-- Once a group accepts an offer the leasing office will send out a lease via DocuSign.
+- After an applicant group pays the holding deposit the leasing office will send out a lease via DocuSign.

 - DocuSign leases are sent out via email link to each applicant.
 Please use your own link and do not share it as each link is unique and specific to one person.